Bharavi: Biography

-Avanti-sundara-katha-sara description
+Mention in Avanti-sundara-katha-sara

-In Avanti-sundari-katha-sara, a work attributed to the 7th-century Dandin, a visitor to the court of the Pallava king Simhavishnu narrates a Sanskrit verse by Damodara to the king.
-The king is impressed and asks about the composer of the verse, and the visitor provides the following information: Damodara was the son of Narayana-svami of Kaushika gotra.
-His ancestors had migrated from Anandapura to Achalapura in Nasikya.
-Damodara was a friemd of poet Bharavi.
-Damodara was a vegetarian, and considered meat-eating a sin.
-He accompanied his friend prince Vishnu-vardhana on a hunting expedition, during which he was forced to eat meat.
+A historically plausible account of Bharavi is found in Avanti-sundari-katha and its metrical summary, the Avanti-sundari-katha-sara, both of which are attributed to the 7th-century poet Dandin.
+According to a manuscript of Avanti-sundari-katha from the Madras Oriental Manuscripts Library, a Gandharva visitor to the court of the Pallava king Simha-vishnu narrates a Sanskrit verse to the king.
+The king is impressed and asks about the composer of the verse, and the visitor provides the following information: the poet Damodara was the son of Narayana-svami, a Brahmin of Kaushika gotra.
+His ancestors had migrated from Anandapura in the north-west to Achalapura in Nasikya.
+The poet was a vegetarian, and considered meat-eating a sin, but had to eat meat during a hunting expedition of his friend prince Vishnu-vardhana.
 To expiate this sin, he set on a pilgrimage, during which he entered the court of the Ganga king Durvinita.
-King Simhavishnu invites Damodara to his court.
-The poet responds after several invitations, and lives in the company of prince Mahendra-vikrama.
-Damodara had a son Manoratha, and Dandin was the grandson of Manoratha.
+On hearing this account, King Simha-vishnu invited the poet to his court.
+The poet, who was around 20 years old at the time, responded after several invitations.
+The king treated him like a son, and he lived in the company of prince Mahendra-vikrama.
+The poet had three sons, and his second son Manoratha had four sons.
+Manoratha's youngest son Viradatta was the father of Dandin.